 The strong mentor pool at MVJCE supports the students in the proper execution of their innovative ideas and helps them to develop entrepreneurial skills.

-|Name of the Person ||Affiliation ||Role in Committee|
+|Name of the Person ||Affiliation ||Role in Committe |

 |Mr. Vsasantha Kumar Narayan ||Founder, Cyclotis, Bangalore Member, Governing Council, MVJCE, Bangalore ||Advisor |

 |Dr. M. Brindha ||Vice Principal, MVJCE, Bangalore ||Member |

-|Dr. M A Lourdu Antony Raji||Controller of Examinations, MVJCE, Bangalore ||Member |
+|Dr. M A Lourdu Antony Raj ||Controller of Examinations, MVJCE, Bangalore ||Member |

 |Dr. Sunil Shankar Waddar ||ASP, Mechanical Engineering, MVJCE, Bangalore ||Member Secretary |

 We, at MVJCE, ensure the exposure of maximum number of students to innovation and pre- incubation activities from their early stage, in order to support their journey from ideation to innovation to market.
 It is our constant endeavour to spread awareness among students, faculty and staff about the value of entrepreneurship and its role in career development.
 Students are encouraged to develop an entrepreneurial mindset through experiential learning, by giving them training in cognitive skills (e.g. design thinking, critical thinking, business planning etc.) and by inviting first generation local entrepreneurs or experts to address these young minds.
 Initiatives like idea and innovation competitions, hackathons, workshops, bootcamps, seminars, conferences, exhibitions, mentoring by academic and industry personnel, exposing them to real life challenges, and recognising and awarding student and faculty entrepreneurs for their excellence, also propel them in this direction.